mvcss/mvcss.github.com/source/foundation/helpers.md

     opacity: 1
 ```

-***Note:*** Animations unique to specific modules are defined at the bottom of their respective style sheets.
+**Note:** animations unique to specific modules are defined at the bottom of their respective style sheets.

 [csswizardry-extends]: http://csswizardry.com/2014/01/extending-silent-classes-in-sass/